The Queen’s School 11 Plus (11+) Entrance Exam Information – Key Details

 The following practice papers strongly correspond with the demands of The Queen’s School 11+ maths test:

-For The Queen’s School’s Non-Verbal reasoning paper, make use of this highly recommended pack of practice tests that cover all of the key question types:
+For The Queen’s School’s Non-Verbal reasoning paper, make use of these highly recommended packs of practice tests that cover all of the key question types:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.